ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/components/_js-fw-vue.md

 |   }
 |   data() {
 |       return {
-|           // JavaScript components are registered here
+|           // JavaScript components are registered here, for when looking up component by name
 |           components: [
 |               // declare the javascript component
 |               'javascriptComponent': JavascriptComponent